-Are you an author who is wondering if self-publishing or traditional publishing is the better option?
+Are you wrestling between self-publishing or traditionally-publishing your next book?
 Here are some facts to consider:

-- Did you know the stigma about self-publishing has almost disappeared?
+- The stigma of self-publishing has almost disappeared.

-- Did you know there are major-league publishers who create bestsellers and minor-league publishers known as “book killers”?
+- There are major-league publishers who create bestsellers and minor-league publishers who kill books.

-- Did you know there is an outbreak of nefarious companies who prey upon first-time authors and waste your hard-earned money?
+- Numerous nefarious companies prey upon first-time authors and waste their money.

 There has never been a better time to be an author.
 Likewise, there has never been a more confusing time to be an author.
-For instance, you’ve got these choices:
+For instance, you have these choices:

 - Traditional publishing vs. Self-publishing

-- Get a literary agent or represent yourself
+- Retain a literary agent or represent yourself

 - Pay thousands to a vanity press or publish with Amazon KDP for free

-How do you navigate these options and pick the right publishing path for your book?
+How do you pick the right publishing path for your book?

 I’m well-positioned to coach authors about their publishing decisions.
-That’s because I’ve successfully landed two traditional publishing contracts and had a book stay on the shelves in Barnes & Nobles for 10 years.
+That’s because I’ve successfully landed two traditional publishing contracts and had a book that stayed on the shelves in Barnes & Nobles bookstores for 10 years.
 In addition, I’ve successfully self-published four books that have sold thousands of copies.

 Plus, I have direct relationships with some of the most prestigious literary agents in America.
-Within the past 90 days, I’ve coached three authors who have six-figure book contracts from the largest publishers in the U.S. Thus, you might want to listen to my perspective.
+I frequently coach authors who have six-figure book contracts from the largest publishers in the U.S. Thus, you might want to listen to my perspective.

 First, there is no “one-size-fits-all” answer that works for every author.
 The solution depends upon your personal goals and how many followers you already have in place.

 Second, I can’t say which publishing option is right for you.
-But, I can give you several questions that will help clarify your decision-making process:
+But, I can give you the following five questions that will help clarify your decision-making process:

-In contrast, if your platform numbers are low or you’re relatively unknown, most agents and legitimate publishers won’t be interested in working with you.
-Therefore, self-publishing is usually the best option to consider.
+In contrast, if your fan base is small or you’re relatively unknown, most agents and legitimate publishers won’t be interested in working with you.
+Therefore, self-publishing is usually a better option to pursue.
 If you quickly sell 5,000 copies of a self-published book, some agents and publishers will reconsider working with you.

 2. Do you write fiction or nonfiction?

 On the other hand, nonfiction books haven’t been as affected by low prices.
-Plus, many nonfiction authors don’t rely on book sales to make money, because most of their revenue comes from public speaking, training, online courses, etc.
+Plus, many nonfiction authors don’t rely on book sales to make money.
+Most of their revenue comes from public speaking, training, online courses, etc.

-Therefore, it’s easier to get a traditional publishing deal at higher advances for nonfiction than fiction.
+Therefore, it’s easier to get a traditional publishing deal at higher advances if you write nonfiction than fiction.
 If you write fiction, you might want to self-publish in order to make higher royalties, especially if you intend to offer low e-book prices.

 3. Can you wait 1 – 2 years for your book to be published?

 Speed to market is one reason why self-publishing has become so popular.
-If you’re writing a book that ties into current trends or media headlines, your window of opportunity may not fit within the traditional publishing timeline.
+For example, if you’re writing a book that ties into current trends or media headlines, your window of opportunity may not fit within a traditional publisher’s lengthy production timeline.
 Therefore, self-publishing a book at a faster pace might be a better option.

 4. Do you have an aversion to marketing or using technology?

 Does the thought of marketing your book make you want to curl up into the fetal position?
 Would you prefer to stay holed up in your writer’s cave?
-Are you out of touch with current technology?
-Intimidated by the new online tools that are available?
+Are you uncomfortable using current technology?

 5. Can you afford to lose thousands of dollars without experiencing financial risk?

 If you have money to burn, there are hybrid publishers, also known as “vanity presses,” who charge up-front fees to do the publishing work for you.
-Many of these companies aggressively advertise and use unethical tactics to push authors into “publishing packages,” which can cost around $5,000 – $30,000.
+Many of these companies aggressively advertise and use unethical tactics to push authors into “publishing packages,” which typically cost between $3,000 – $30,000.

 This publishing option is essentially a service of convenience.
-You get to outsource the laborious tasks and retain control of your copyright and intellectual property.
+You get to outsource the laborious tasks of making the book while retaining control of your copyright and intellectual property.
 However, the landscape is littered with authors who’ve been bamboozled by corrupt companies and lost a lot of money.

-Here’s a link to an article I wrote about publishing scammers.
+Here’s a link to an article I wrote about how to avoid publishing scams.

 In contrast, you can self-publish for free with Amazon KDP, retain the copyright, receive higher royalties, and gain access to powerful Amazon ads.
 If you’re willing to manage the publishing tasks yourself, Amazon offers an attractive option.